 Unless you're a sommelier, you probably can't name all the parts of a wine bottle.
 However, knowing the parts can not only make you impressive to your friends, but it can also actually help you get better at pouring wine.
+It's even important to learn if you're figuring out how to open a winery.

 Keep reading to learn more about the different parts of a wine bottle, check out our diagram of the anatomy of a wine bottle, and get answers to some common questions.